Stanford Daily - “We are concerned by the donations Rep. Eshoo has accepted from the pharmaceutical industry.”

-Rishi gets results.
-Rishi led the charge and successfully pushed back against the San Jose Water Company to reject, reduce or suspend 7 water rate increase.
+Rishi gets results: Rishi led the charge and successfully pushed back against the San Jose Water Company to reject, reduce or suspend 7 water rate increases.
 Rishi held over 100 neighborhood meetings to address rising crime, and used his knowledge of high-tech resources to reduce burglaries in Saratoga by 41%!
-Download your city's safety tips from here
+He even created a series of tips to protect your city, which you can find here

 Rishi has met with thousands of citizens in each of the 31 district cities since March 2019.
 Rishi has held 3 town hall meetings every month - one in each county - to give every voter a chance to be heard.